Open Api > API usage as a third-party application instead of a user

 from Tallyfy Support.

-This integration pattern is ideal for:
+This integration pattern is ideal for organizations that want to:

 - Automating process management or user provisioning programmatically.